|

 collision, but it still clearly ends right there,

 a mere 3.5 inches (9 cm) away from the track.
-In
+In order to conceal this, a

-order to conceal this, a number of steps would be
+number of steps would be necessary to create an

-necessary to create an illusion of depth, and one
+illusion of depth, and one central prop was a

-central prop was a rather nice model of a truck,
+rather nice model of a truck, manufactured by a

-"some future project".
-Now, it would
+project".
+Now, it would literally take

-literally take center stage.
+center stage.

 |